Ruvyrom/Ruvomain-Protocole/README.md

 - Automatically installs `jq` if missing. *(not for MacOS)*

-- Choose between Safe, Balanced, and Extreme debloating profiles.
+- Choose between Safe, Balanced, and Extreme debloating profiles or other in `/Import`

-- Transparent, modular, and easy to audit.
+- Transparent, modular, and easy to audit

 - Native support for Linux, macOS, and Termux.
 Works flawlessly on WSL (WindowsSubsystem for Linux).
-No Windows-specific dependencies required.
+No Windows-specific dependencies required

 ### 📱 Methode 2: via Shizuku and Canta
 1.  **Environment:** Install **[Shizuku](https://shizuku.rikka.app/)** and **[Canta](https://samolego.github.io/Canta/)**.